12 Plants That Repel Lizards

 If you’re looking for a plant that’s easy to care for and provides multiple benefits, consider adding lavender.

-Whether you plant it directly in your garden or keep it in a pot, you can rest assured that it will look beautiful and help keep those lizards at bay.
+Whether you plant it directly in your garden or a pot, rest assured that it will look beautiful and help keep those lizards at bay.

-To maximize the benefits of lavender, it’s best to plant it in areas where lizards are commonly found, such as near windows, doors, or patios.
+To maximize lavender’s benefits, plant it in areas where lizards are commonly found, such as near windows, doors, or patios.

 This way, you can ensure that the scent is released into the air and keep lizards away from your home.